![]() |

 @ IN TXT "v=spf1 exists:%{ir}.blacklist.example.com -all exp=badguy.example.com"

-You may also want to change the text in the badguy.example.com record to reflect the new failure.
+If using this method you may also want to change the text in the badguy.example.com record to reflect the new failure.
 Many thanks for the suggestion.

 Problems, comments, suggestions, corrections (including broken links) or something to add?
 Please take the time from a busy life to 'mail us' (at top of screen), the webmaster (below) or info-support at zytrax.
 You will have a warm inner glow for the rest of the day.